Skip to main content

 • merge - falls back to append

-🧪 merge with delta table format
+Merge with Delta table format (experimental)

-The upsert merge strategy is supported when using the delta table format.
+The upsert merge strategy is supported when using the Delta table format.

 caution